 The current implementation depends on Jacob, and because it has .dll dependency, it was not uploaded to maven repository.
 The dependency is optional, i.e. Jacob jar is not needed for compiling or usual usage of HtmlUnit.

-To use Jacob, add jacob.jar to the classpath and configure the .dll so that the following code works for you:
+To use Jacob, add jacob.jar to the classpath and put the .dll in the path (java.library.path) so that the following code works for you:

 final ActiveXComponent activeXComponent = new ActiveXComponent("InternetExplorer.Application"); final boolean busy = activeXComponent.getProperty("Busy").getBoolean(); System.out.println(busy);